Blake Linde

 Start with a Revenue Opportunity Diagnostic

-We begin by identifying where denial visibility, manual browser-based follow-up, payment reconciliation, and reporting clarity break down so you can see where AI browser automation and workflow redesign will create the most leverage.
+We begin by identifying where denial visibility, manual follow-up, payment reconciliation, and reporting clarity break down — so you can see where automation will create the most leverage.